ronaldtorres/website/_posts/2019-02-17-xcodeproj.md

 > Replace `6.5.0` with the version of xcodeproj that you'd like to use.

+Alternatively, you can use [swift-sh](https://github.com/mxcl/swift-sh), a very useful tool that facilitates the definition of Swift scripts with external dependencies.
+The only thing you need to do is to install the tool, which can be done with Homebrew by running `brew install swift-sh` and create a Swift script where you'll code the examples:

+{% highlight swift %}
+#!/usr/bin/swift sh

+import Foundation
+import xcodeproj // tuist/xcodeproj
+import PathKit // kylef/PathKit
+{% endhighlight %}

 That's all we need to start playing with the examples.

 ### Example 1: Generate an empty project